rtpg/viz.js/README.md

 // If you are not using a bundler that supports package.json#exports
 // use "./node_modules/@aduh95/viz.js/dist/render.browser.js" instead.

-import wasmURL from "file-loader!@aduh95/viz.js/wasm";
+// You need to configure your bundler to treat `.wasm` file as file to return a URL. import wasmURL from "@aduh95/viz.js/wasm";
+// With Rollup, use the `@rollup/plugin-url` plugin and add `**/*.wasm` to the
+// `include` list in the plugin config.
+// With Webpack, use the `file-loader` plugin: "file-loader!@aduh95/viz.js/wasm"

 // If you are not using a bundler that supports package.json#exports
-// Or doesn't have a file-loader plugin to get URL of the asset,
+// or doesn't have a file-loader plugin to get URL of the asset:
-// use "./node_modules/@aduh95/viz.js/dist/render.wasm" instead.
+// const wasmURL =
+//   new URL("./node_modules/@aduh95/viz.js/dist/render.wasm", import.meta.url);

 initWASM({
   locateFile() {